thereseohanlon/java-training-revenue/README.md

 ### Tasks

-Again, we'll be applying some of what we've learnt in the above videos to our project.
-What we want to do today is add some verifications to make sure there aren't any mistakes in our logic.
-We can do this using conditional logic.
-We also want to leverage the power of collections so that we can process multiple objects, such as a list of screenings.
+We're going to be applying some of what we've learnt in the above videos to our project now.
+We use conditional logic to enhance some of the code we've already written.
+This can be used to prevent errors by checking if certain coniditions are true.
+We can also leverage the power of collections.
+This allows us to process multiple objects, such as a list of ```Screening```, at once.

 Finally, we're going to add **Spring** to our project!
-This will allow us to make requests to our app from our browser to get information, or resources.
-This is knonw as a REST API.
+This will allow us to make requests to our app from our browser/Postman using a URL and to get resources (like ```Screenings```) back in response.
+This is known as a REST API.
 Again, there's a lot going on under the hood with Spring but we'll just be wiring up the basics.
 Spring is designed to be very easy to work with and provides a number of **annotations**.
-These are single lines of code which do a lot of work for us.
+These are single lines of code starting with the ```@``` symbol which do a lot of work for us.

 Let's start...

-#### Task 1
+#### Task 1: Use Conditional Logic If/Else
-1. First things first, check your project from yesterday is still working!
+1. First things first, check your project from yesterday is still working and create a new branch in Git for Day 2!
 2. Create a new class called ```ScreeningService``` in the service package.
     1. Give the class a default constructor.
     2. Add a method in the new class that accepts a ```Screening``` & ```Patient``` as parameters.
 The method should return true or false depending on if the screening is for the specified patient.
 3. In your main class, instantiate the ```ScreeningSerivce```.
 4. Pass in a screening and patient and capture the result.
 With the result, print a message stating wheter the screening matches the patient or not.

-#### Task 2
+#### Task 2: Use a Loop to Iterate over Objects
 1. Create a few new ```Patient``` objects
 2. Also create a few corresponding ```Screening``` objects for each patient.
 3. Create a ```List``` of screenings and add each screening to that list.
 4. Using a loop, iterate over the list of screenings and print out the patient's name and their screening result (like below).

-#### Task 3
+#### Task 3: Flesh Out Service Class & Implement For-Each Loop
 Now we're going to clean up our code by moving what we've written so far into seperate classes.
 1. Start by creating a ```ScreeningDatabase``` class to hold all our ```Patients``` and ```Screenings```.
 2. Add a new public method to this class to return a list of all the screenings.